hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 *  There is a need for further clarification from the ECH draft, e.g. the links between the Client Facing and the backend servers are not clear enough and need further description.
-It canÕt be just Ôleft to the implementationÕ.
+It can't be just 'left to the implementation'.
 The action is still underway and feedback to the TLS working group will be provided.

 *  Will there be any impact to the DNS by adding so many new RRs?